Maintenance

 Back to Blog

-The Lower Mainland doesn't get the extreme cold that other parts of Canada do, but our winters are still hard on vehicle batteries — and in a way that catches a lot of drivers off guard.
-Here's what's actually happening and what you should know before temperatures drop.
+Port Coquitlam and the rest of the Tri-Cities don't get the deep-freeze cold that the Prairies do, but our winters are still hard on vehicle batteries — and in a way that catches a lot of local drivers off guard.
+The damp cold off the coast, the foggy mornings down by the Pitt and Fraser rivers, and the colder pockets up toward Coquitlam's mountainsides all take a toll.
+Here's what's actually happening, and what you should know before temperatures drop.

 Cold Weather Doesn't Kill Batteries — It Exposes Them